devops329/devops/instruction/grafana/grafana.md

 ## Grafana Cloud

-Grafana Cloud provides a generous free tier to get you started and allow you experiment.
+Grafana Cloud provides a generous free tier to get you started and allow you to experiment.
 No credit card is required and there is enough in the offering to fully explore the product or build a small observability system.
 In addition to full access for the first two weeks, the following are included in the free tier:

 - 10k series Prometheus metrics
 - 50GB logs, 50GB traces, 50GB profiles